 Basement Flooding: 6 Steps To Take Immediately

-- Water Removal – To decrease the amount of damage to your property, the water needs to be extracted immediately.
+Extract water immediately to decrease the amount of damage to your property.
 Standing water is a disease to homes.
 The longer the water sits, the more damage occurs to the structure and mold will begin to grow.
 Dealing with a mold problem on top of a water problem can be a nightmare.
 Don’t risk it.
 Call a certified and insured professional right away.

-- Time To Dry – Professional restoration teams use industrial-sized equipment to dry out any size of water damage.
+Professional restoration teams use industrial-sized equipment to dry out any size of water damage.
 Regular-sized fans do not help the structure dry very quickly and can allow water to set in.
-You don’t want water to set into the structure and damage it further.
-Many people think that they can dry out the problem on their own, but the amount of time it takes to dry the property is too long.
+Furthermore, you don’t want water to set into the structure and damage it further.
+Unfortunately, many people think that they can dry out the problem on their own, but the amount of time it takes to dry the property is too long.
 Mold can start growing in as little as 24-48 hours and is noticeable right away.
 Don’t rely on a DIY quick fix to fix your problem.
 It will usually turn into a much larger problem that could have been avoided.

-- Prevention Is The Best Weapon – It’s time to secure your property against future flooding.
+It’s time to secure your property against future flooding.
 If you know the source of the problem, you can take steps to prevent it from happening again.
 If the water came in from the outside, you’ll want to seal up any areas that allowed water in.
 Take care of the outside of the property, too.
-Make sure that there are no areas in your landscaping that allow water to pool up against the home.
+Also, make sure there are no areas in your landscaping that allow water to pool up against the home.
 If the problem came from broken appliances or hoses inside the home, make sure they are replaced immediately.
 Check all of your appliances for damaged hoses or other damaged parts.
 It’s a good idea to schedule routine maintenance on your machines to make sure that they are in good condition and less likely to cause a major disaster.

-Basement floods are annoying to say the least.
-But if one does happen to you, have some peace of mind knowing that there are professionals that are available 24/7 to help you during your time of need.
+Basement flooding is annoying to say the least.
+So, if one does happen to you, have some peace of mind knowing there are professionals available 24/7 to help you during your time of need.
 In Naperville, you can rely on the professionals at Veteran’s Cleaning and Restoration Services.